Narmada Prasad Gupta

-Narmada Prasad Gupta is an Indian urologist, medical researcher, writer and the Chairman of Academics and Research Division Urology at the Medanta, the Medicity, New Delhi.
-He is credited with over 10,000 urological surgical procedures and the highest number of URobotic surgeries in India.
-He is a former head of department of Urology of the All India Institute of Medical Sciences Delhi and a former president of the Urological Society of India.
-He received Dr. B. C. Roy Award, the highest Indian award in the medical category, from the Medical Council of India in 2005.
-The Government of India awarded him the fourth highest civilian honour of the Padma Shri, in 2007, for his contributions to Indian medicine.
+Narmada Prasad Gupta is an Indian urologist, medical researcher, writer and the chairman of Academics and Research Division Urology at the Medanta, the Medicity, New Delhi.
+He is credited with over 10,000 urological surgical procedures and the highest number of urology robotics (URobotic) surgeries in India.
+He is a former head of the department of urology of the All India Institute of Medical Sciences Delhi and a former president of the Urological Society of India.
+He received the Dr. B. C. Roy Award, the highest Indian award in the medical category, from the Medical Council of India in 2005.
+The government of India awarded him the fourth highest civilian honour of the Padma Shri, in 2007, for his contributions to Indian medicine.